 Beans Capacity:

-Around 50g (but the glass jar will fit around 100g of ground coffee)
+Around 50g (however the glass jar will fit around 100g of ground coffee)

 Burrs